Anjelica Huston: Transition to film and breakthrough (1976–1988)

-After breaking up with Richardson, Huston met actor Jack Nicholson and moved to California, to focus on acting.
-While she "didn't do much there for three years", she filmed a small role in The Last Tycoon (1976), based on F. Scott Fitzgerald's novel of the same name.
+After breaking up with Richardson, Huston moved to California to focus on acting.
+While she "didn't do much there for three years", she filmed a small role in The Last Tycoon (1976), based on F. Scott Fitzgerald's novel of the same name and starring then-boyfriend Jack Nicholson.
 Bob Rafelson's remake The Postman Always Rings Twice (1981), based on the novel by James M. Cain, featured Huston as the fling of a Depression-era drifter, played by Nicholson.
 She briefly appeared in the drama Frances (1982) and the mockumentary This Is Spinal Tap (1984) before obtaining a larger role in the science fiction film The Ice Pirates (1984).

 Her father cast Huston as Maerose, the daughter of a New York Mafia clan head whose love is scorned by a hit man, in the film adaptation Prizzi's Honor (1985), which also starred Nicholson.
-She was paid the SAG-AFTRA scale rate of US$14,000 for her role.
+She was paid the SAG scale rate of US$14,000 for her role.
 When her agent called up the movie's producer to request if she could be paid more, she was told "Go to hell.
-Be my guest — ask for more money.
+Be my guest—ask for more money.
 We don't even want her in this movie."
 Huston, who was not only John Huston's daughter but also Jack Nicholson's girlfriend at the time, wrote in her 2014 memoir Watch Me that she later overheard a production worker saying: "Her father is the director, her boyfriend's the star, and she has no talent."
 Nevertheless, Huston garnered positive notices for her performance.
 The New York Times described her part as a "wonderful character, far darker and more complex than is indicated by her self-deprecating wisecracks (I'm a family scandal.
-I gotta reputation to keep up).
+I got a reputation to keep up).
 She's a riveting presence and if Miss Huston, the daughter of the director, doesn't get an Oscar nomination for this performance, I'll be very surprised."
 Indeed, she won the Academy Award for Best Supporting Actress, making her the third generation of her family to win an Oscar.

 Huston starred opposite Michael Jackson in the 17-minute US$30 million 3D film Captain EO, written by George Lucas and directed by Francis Ford Coppola, which ran from 1986 at Disneyland and Epcot, and later at Tokyo Disneyland and Euro Disneyland.
 Coppola next cast her as the girlfriend of an army platoon sergeant in Gardens of Stone (1987), a film that dealt with the effect of the Vietnam War on the United States homefront.
 Film critic Roger Ebert praised her onscreen chemistry with co-star James Caan, remarking that "the romance between Caan and Huston is one of the great adult love stories in recent movies".